pingidentity/helm-charts/docs/config/index.md

 # Introduction

 The charts make heavy use of `Values` yaml files to pass configuration details to the Helm Charts.
-As defined by [Helm Values Files](https://helm.sh/docs/chart_template_guide/values_files/), values are provided the chart using the following
+As defined by [Helm Values Files](https://helm.sh/docs/chart_template_guide/values_files/), values are provided to the chart using the following
 mechanisms:

 * `values.yaml` file in the chart